 Well my blogger friends (all two or three of you)…I’m about to take on a very strange DIY idea I came up with…It could either be the most genius fix ever, or it could be a complete disaster.
 But I’ll be darned if I don’t try!!!

-So here’s the issue: I bought a FABULOUS old clock the other weekend from our favorite thrift store downtown.
-It’s one of those 1970′s clocks with the long, wooden “spokes” coming off of it (I’m delaying the pictorial reveal until further down).
+So here’s the issue: I bought a FABULOUS old clock the other weekend from our favorite thrift store downtown, it turned out it was one of those awesome grandfather clocks, it’s one of those 1970’s clocks with the long, wooden “spokes” coming off of it (I’m delaying the pictorial reveal until further down).
 Only problem was that it was missing some of it’s spokes…3 of them to be exact – Out of a possible 12.

 Cocky little me thought to myself (and spouted off to anyone around me including John, the guy at the cash register, my sister, etc.) that I would just unscrew some of the spokes and rearrange them in a more intentional way – Like 3:00, 6:00 and 9:00 all stay empty.
 The arms for the spokes were attached by a little nut and bolt, so I knew it wouldn’t be too difficult (as you can see here):